CodeWithJV/ai-tutor/README.md

-*I created this repo as part of the [codewithjv.com](http://codewithjv.com) project.
-Sign up if you want a weekly email on learning to code using AI assistants or [subscribe on youtube](https://www.youtube.com/@LearnCodeWithJV) for more good stuff.*
+*I created this repo as part of the [codewithjv.com](http://codewithjv.com) project where I am exploring the impacts of AI tools on education and teaching people how to code.*

+*[Sign up if you want a weekly email](http://codewithjv.com/newsletter) on learning to code using AI assistants or [subscribe on youtube](https://www.youtube.com/@LearnCodeWithJV) for more good stuff.*

 # AI Tutor: A prompt for configuring your personal teacher